TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 In this article I will instead explore two ways to create RSA key pairs and the formats used to store them.
 Applied cryptography is, like many other topics in computer science, a moving target, and the tools change often.
 Sometimes it is pretty easy to find out *how* to do something (StackOverflow helps), but less easy to get a clear picture of what is going on.

-All the examples show in this post use a 2048-bits RSA key created for this purpose, so all the numbers you see come from a real example.
+All the examples shown in this post use a 2048-bits RSA key created for this purpose, so all the numbers you see come from a real example.
 The key has been obviously trashed after I wrote the article.

 # The PEM format